 I asked for a brightly colored, cozy sweatshirt for layering over tops for cool mornings walking the dog.
 My stylist, Amy, very sweetly indicated that the Stitch Fix warehouse was out of colored sweatshirts in my size so she was subbing it with a cozy, slouchy woven top in a neutral blush.
 The dolman sleeve is very flattering and the top pairs nicely with the light blue wash jeans in my fix.
 I also tried it with my navy leggings from a previous fix and a pair of white shorts and it looked great with both pieces for now and for summer.

 These light colored cropped jeans feel super soft on and despite having a button, feel just as stretchy and comfortable as my go to leggings these days.
 I love the cuffed bottoms to add a bit of interest to basic denim.
 They pair perfectly with the tops in my fix, as well as tanks and tees already in my closet.

 These cozy magenta loafers add a pop of color to your casual wardrobe.
 They are made by Naturalizer so they feel like walking on clouds.
 They fit a little snug at first but stretched out after a bit of wear around the house.
 I can’t wait for the days when I can wear them out of the house again.
 The color and cut of these shoes makes them versatile enough for work or the weekend.

 This teal deep v neck top is the one item in my fix that I didn’t love.
-No matter what I tried, I could get it to stay up on my shoulders and I felt like the fabric accentuated all the wrong places in my mid section after weeks of self-isolation.
+No matter what I tried, I couldn’t get it to stay up on my shoulders, and I felt like the fabric accentuated all the wrong places in my midsection after weeks of self-isolation.

 Because sometimes a picture is worth a thousand words, here are a few pictures of my fix on for some style inspiration!